 Describe the goals and objectives of each study proposal and the information to be obtained.

 Construction and operation of the Project as described in the Pre-application Document (PAD, AEA 2011) will affect flow, water depth and surface water elevation in the mainstem channel as well as at tributary confluences, side channels, and sloughs, both in the area of the inundation upstream from the Watana Dam site and downstream in the potential zone of project hydrologic influence.
 Additionally, there are potential effects on the connectivity of aquatic habitats upstream of dam, including the potential effect of the reservoir on fish overwintering, spawning, dispersal, and habitat.
 The operations of hydroelectric dams often alter the flow, temperature, and sediment regimes in the rivers immediately downstream.
-Such modifications can have an adverse effect upon the aquatic communities and fish populations residing in the river.
+Such modifications can have beneficial or adverse effects upon the aquatic communities and fish populations residing in the river.
 To assess the effects of river regulation on these fish populations, an understanding of existing conditions will be needed, providing baseline information for predicting the likely extent and nature of potential changes that will occur due to Project operations.

 The proposed study area encompasses the mainstem Susitna River from Devils Canyon up to the Oshetna River confluence (RM 233.4).
 Within tributaries the study area is further defined by the 3,000 foot elevation contour (based on the known extent of juvenile Chinook).
 Some study components, such as resident fish life-history studies and juvenile Chinook distribution sampling, may extend beyond the core area.
 The goals and objectives within this study area are described below.